 - Trial exhibits

 Most lawyers will not charge you outright for these costs as they happen.
-They’ll simply deduct them from your settlement after their own fees.
-In some cases, a lawyer may absorb certain fees depending on your case and your contract with them.
+Instead, they’ll simply deduct them from your settlement after their fees.
+In some cases, a lawyer may absorb specific fees depending on your case and your contract with them.

 It’s best to schedule a consultation and ask specific questions about how a lawyer takes their fees.
 This will give you an idea of what to expect along the way.